The Best Weed and Herb Grinders

 Ahhh, wood.
 These things have a special place in the grinder industry that I personally appreciate quite a bit.
 They aren’t the most advanced, or the biggest, or work the best.
 But there’s something about having a nice wood grinder as a part of your smoke set that makes it feel… comforting.

 Concerning the viability, most wood grinders these days come with metal teeth, so they’ll work pretty well.
 That said, a lot of them are also single chamber, which isn’t as nice.
 But that’s fine, you don’t get a wood set because you’re looking for the best possible grinder.
-You get one because it adds to the ambiance.
+You get one because it adds to the ambiance.“There’s something about having a nice wood grinder as a part of your smoke set that makes it feel… comforting.”I might get a bit wistful here, but there’s something to be said about having a grinder made from an organic material.
+It makes the experience feel different in some way.

 Think of it this way – let’s say you want to buy a new car.
 You could get yourself something that goes really fast, has the latest technology and is the most advanced.
 Or you could get something that still works really well but also looks fantastic.